hezthewolf/hezthewolf/README.md

-- 👋 Hi, I’m @hezthewolf
+-  Hi, I’m @hezthewolf
-- 👀 I’m interested in data science, artificial intelligence and other stuff including space exploration and music production.
+-  A curious mind interested in data science, artificial intelligence and other stuff including space exploration and music production.
-- 🌱 I’m currently learning Python, Ruby on rails, Data structures and Algorithms.
+-  I’m currently learning React, Python, Ruby on rails, Data structures and Algorithms.
-- 📫 How to reach me:
+-  How to reach me:
      Instagram: @hezthewolf
      Email: mokuahesbon254@gmail.com